Danylo-Sashchuk/GraphProject/README.md

 # Graph Project

-A simple Ruby project for working with graphs.
+A Ruby project for graph visualizations and working with them.

 ## Table of Contents